inclusive-design/idrc/src/collections/projects/en-CA/financial-inclusion.md

 ### Financial inclusion survey

-We will be doing a survey to learn about your experiences with financial systems.
+We will be doing a survey from January 14 to 24 to learn about your experiences with financial systems.
 Participants will be paid an honorarium of $65 Canadian Dollars.

-* Sign up by January 19 using the [survey sign up web form](https://forms.office.com/r/2863jfbG2E)
+* Sign up by January 13 using the [survey sign up web form](https://forms.office.com/r/2863jfbG2E)
 * Please note that the survey has limited capacity, and not everyone who signs up will be selected to participate.

 ### Share an interesting article